-The main event mafia has a problem of painting a pretty picture when the situation is grim because it has the tools and means to do so- from the backing of an international gaming brand all the way to the content provider enough to question its claim in their website’s description.
-Who would have thought to see a small group of keyboard warriors endorsing and backing f0rsaken while dissing its own community?
+The main event mafia has a problem of painting a pretty picture when the situation is grim because it has the tools and means to do so- from the backing of an international gaming brand to the content provider enough to question its claim in their website’s description.
+Who would have thought to see a small group of keyboard warriors endorsing and backing f0rsaken while dissing its community?
 The irony is that people warned these organizations whenever it posted its social media promotions, the best example would be this one.
 And they were always dismissed or ignored.

 The main event mafias Vs. The usual suspects!

 I refer the rest of us as ‘the usual suspects’.
 It consists of people who put up the reality of the situation and those who put up facts with a hint of humour.
 We’re not organized or have an army.
-We don’t really need that because a common cause brings us together.
+We don’t need that because a common cause brings us together.
 Some have good intentions.
 Some are equally as vindicative and manipulative as the people on the other team.
 Funny as it sounds, it is going to be tiresome to name everybody frequently.
 Most actions make an impression that was a collaborated and coordinated effort.